sudohainguyen/sudohainguyen.github.io/_posts/2023-11-20-change-data-capture.md

 tags: [data-engineering]
 ---

-There are various way to conduct data ingestion, depends on the strategy we want to use the ingested data.
+There are various ways to conduct data ingestion, depending on the strategy we want to use the ingested data.
 Change Data Capture (CDC) is one approach to implement data ingestion at low latency, which is suitable for near real-time data consumption.

 **Quick access:**